 Throughout the process, you will receive the support of trained mentors, experienced line-managers and technical knowledge champions whilst also working on challenging projects across a range of multidisciplinary teams, meeting clients and forming networks within the industry.

-We'll encourage you to push forward and grow as an engineer, celebrating your achievements with you as you progress through the programme.
+We will encourage you to push forward and grow as an engineer, celebrating your achievements with you as you progress through the programme.

 • Mentoring